Yeshwant1411/IAM-Identity-Center/README.md

 -As well as other SAML 2.0 enabled applications.

-Can use multiple isentity poviders such as Active Directory, Okta, the built-in IAM store and more.
+Can use multiple identity poviders such as Active Directory, Okta, the built-in IAM store and more.

 With 'Regular' IAM:
 Lets say for example we have three AWS accounts Dev, Test, Prod.